watmin/zombie_battleground-browser/README.md

 ## Work in progress

-This is definitely not done, the only things that work are searching cards and viewing cards.
+This is definitely not done, functional components:
+* Searching cards
+* Viewing cards
+* Cards page